 It is possible to type expression directly or build it with expression builder (use "..." button for this), where you can select needed items like field names, functions etc. to add them in the expression.
 Once you have selected an item, click Add button.
 The resulting expression is shown in lower part of the window.
 You may edit it manually if it is needed.
 After you done, click OK to apply the expression to selected report object(s).

-1. Expression should return one value: numeric, Boolean, or text.
+Expression must return one value: numeric, Boolean, or text.

-4. Floating point constants must use '.' as decimal separator.
+Floating point constants must use '.' (period) as decimal separator.